 Understanding ATC's weather capabilities is imperative when trying to navigate through severe weather.
 They cannot always see what you're flying in, and may assume that you have in-flight weather technology on board.
 The ultimate responsibility to obtain all pertinent weather information (in-flight and on the ground) falls to the pilot in command; always ask ATC if you are unsure of the weather ahead of you.

-For more information about how ATC can help during severe weather, take the AOPA Air Safety Foundation's online Thunderstorms: A Case Study minicourse.
+For more information about how ATC can help during severe weather, take the AOPA Air Safety Institute's online course Weather Wise: Thunderstorms and ATC.

 VOLUNTEER AT AN AOPA FLY-IN NEAR YOU!